Skip to content

 You can see your current libraries with .libPaths() and see which packages are available in each library with lapply(.libPaths(), list.files).

 A repository is a source of packages; install.packages() gets a package from a repository (usually somewhere on the Internet) and puts it in a library (a directory on your computer).
-The most important repository is CRAN which is available to install packages from in just about every R session.
+The most important repository is CRAN; you can install packages from CRAN in just about every R session.
 Other freely available repositories include Bioconductor, the Posit Public Package Manager, and R Universe (which turns GitHub organisations into repositories).

 You can see which repositories are currently set up in your session with getOption("repos"); when you call install.packages("{pkgname}"), R will look for pkgname in each repository in turn.